haileytapia/portfolio/VarianceChartDomo.md

 Variance charts show the differences between two sets of data.
 This chart type is useful for comparing performance over time, identifying trends, and spotting outliers.

-The following image shows a two-line chart containing sales versus budget data for the past three years.
-Notice how difficult it is to see the differences between the data when it is shown only as lines.
+The following two-line chart shows sales versus budget data for the past three years.
+The blue line represents sales, and the green line represents budget.
+It is difficult to see the differences between the lines and draw any meaningful conclusions from this two-line chart.

 ![Two-line chart](https://github.com/haileytapia/portfolio/assets/78626762/9c98424a-334c-4b49-bb4d-8f0b9d85932b)

-The following image shows the same sales versus budget data in a variance chart.
-To help you compare the data, the variance chart highlights the delta, or difference, between sales and budget.
-It is easier to distinguish the lines.
+The following variance chart shows the same data in a more effective way.
+The variance chart highlights the delta, or difference, between sales and budget.
+This makes it easier to distinguish the lines and see how sales have changed over time relative to budget.

 ![Variance chart](https://github.com/haileytapia/portfolio/assets/78626762/23aa52fa-224e-443f-bfe5-4b90664c305b)